timothyhahn/jeeveshikedthepct/src/routes/chapters/06-chapter-6.md

 As our hearts sank, however, a high-clearance vehicle made its way to us and a group who planned to camp here that night and hike the next morning let us know that we were really looking for Bear Creek Cutoff Trailhead.
-With us looking pathetic, the driver, Gary, gave us a ride over the steep technical road back to a dirt road where he flagged down a line of horses and mules.
+With us looking pathetic, the driver, Gary, gave us a ride over the steep technical road.
+We found out he was an environmental scientist whose wife had just passed and had come out here to remember her.

-A pickup following the line allowed us to ride in the back, as the driver, Zosha, was thankfully on the way to VVR.
+After a bumpy drive, we reached a dirt road where Gary flagged down a line of horses and mules.
+A pickup following the line allowed us to ride in the back, as the driver, Zosha, was on the way to VVR.
 At VVR, we were reunited with Guppy, Aquawoman, Divebomb, Foxy, and Trippy, and together we celebrated Cool Rocks' birthday.

 As the birthday celebration raged on around me, however, I began to worry about my trail family, as it sounded like they were having their own struggles and challenges.
 Despite how much I enjoyed hiking with Cool Rocks, I missed my trail